ministryofjustice/hmpps-hdc-api/README.md

 `$ ./gradlew ktlintformat`

+### Static Code Analysis

+We use a tool called Detekt locally to provide code smell analysis for the project.
+A baseline currently exists with all the existing issues at `detekt-baseline.yml`.

+To generate/re-generate the baseline:

+`$ ./gradlew detektBaseline`

+To run Detekt:

+`$ ./gradlew detekt`

+Detekt provides some helpful reports in HTML as well which can be opened in any browser.
+These are available at `build/reports/detekt`.

 ### Re-generate the schema

 In DBeaver or whichever database tool you are using, establish a database connection then go to the navigator panel on the left.